islamoktay/islamoktay/README.md

 -  🏆  I've learned Flutter SDK, Dart Programming Language, SQL, GIT.
--  🌱  I took courses of Cs50x by Harvard...
+-  🌱  I took courses of Cs50x Introduction to Computer Science by Harvard...
 -  👯  Enthusiastic Mobile App Developer eager to contribute to team success through hard work, attention to details and excellent organizational skills.
 -  📝  Believes in the importance of learning new things every day.
 -  ✨  A lifelong learner.